 Generators are rated to withstand all the loads necessary for the operation of the Equipment Data Center during a power failure of the Concessionaire.
 The goal is to assist the operation 24 hours x 7 days a week, considering the conditions for preventive maintenance, adding new components and replacement operation after unplanned outages.

-4. Air conditioning
+4. Air conditioning in Data Center

 The Cooling System to provide heating, cooling, humidification and de-humidification of the building.